GetStream/stream-chat-android/docusaurus/docs/Android/01-basics/02-dependencies.md

 ## Repositories

-The Stream Android libraries are available from MavenCentral, with some of their dependencies hosted on Jitpack.
+All Stream Android libraries are available from MavenCentral, with some of their transitive dependencies hosted on Jitpack.

 To add Stream dependencies, update your repositories in the project level `build.gradle` file to include these two repositories: